 Gentle Path owes everything to Judith Urquhart‘s deep compassion, inexhaustible energy, and passionate vision to extend much needed mental health services to all, regardless of their means or status in society.

-In addition to the thousands who had received the blessing of her counselling, Judy pioneered the International Adoptions program in New Brunswick, and indeed was the first person in the world to qualify under the Hague Convention as an International Adoptions facilitator.
+In addition to the thousands who had received the blessing of her counselling and friendship, Judy pioneered the International Adoptions program in New Brunswick, and indeed was the first person in the world to qualify under the Hague Convention as an International Adoptions facilitator.

 She was one of only two people in Saint John qualified as a Narrative Therapist.

 Judy developed several educational programs for adults along with programs for children and co-facilitation of family violence programs for men.

-In 2003, with Murray Cullen, she authored “Cage Your Rage” for Women (American Correctional Association), which quickly became a leading resource in mental health work.
+In 2003, alongside Murray Cullen, she authored “Cage Your Rage” for Women (American Correctional Association), which quickly became a leading resource in mental health work.

 She won the Saint John Community Development’s “Community Spirit Award” in 2018.

 Judy passed away October 5th, 2021.